COALA-sftwr/monkey-model-kits/README.md

 ## What ?
 Have you ever wondered how much time you spent on your collection ?<br>
 Or how much money you spent buying model kits (We would prefer not knowing too...)<br>
-Well, we CAN answer those questions you've never wanted an answer to !
+Well, I CAN answer those questions you've never wanted an answer to !

 This software allows you to log all your models, be it work in progress ones, those already sitting on a shelf, or desperately waiting for the day you'll get them out of the box...